ALH477/DeMoD-Framework16-NIXOS/README.markdown

 - **Desktop Environment**:
   - Hyprland Wayland with `wofi`, `waybar`, `hyprpaper`, `mako`, `wl-clipboard`, `grim`, `slurp`.
   - Fallback X11 support with Cinnamon and DWM.
+  - Clamshell mode support: Automatically disables the internal laptop display (`eDP-2`) when the lid is closed, allowing use with an external monitor without suspending the system.
+Includes a manual toggle and failsafe restore.
 - **Hardware Support**:
   - Optimized for Framework 16-inch 7040 AMD via `nixos-hardware` and `fw-fanctrl`.
   - Generalized for other hardware with optional Framework modules.